 – Insert Guest Additions CD images

-Note: The version of VBOXADDITIONS should be matched with the one of VirtualBox you have installed.
+Note: The version of VBOXADDITIONS should match with the one of VirtualBox you have installed.

-Click on run and a window will be prompted requesting for your password (because, installing Guest Additions requires root privilege).
+Click on run and a window will pop up requesting for your password (because, installing Guest Additions requires root privilege).

 – Enter your password as shown below

-Now that the Guest Addition has been installed, We will have to restart the VM as shown below.
+Now that we have installed the Guest Addition, we will have to restart the VM as shown below.

-Now that the installation is completed, press Return key to close the terminal window as described above:
+Now that the installation is complete, press Return key to close the terminal window as described above:

 – Restart the VM via the Terminal using the command “reboot“